Citigroup Maintains Abercrombie & Fitch Co. - (ANF) Neutral Recommendation

 What is the Fund Sentiment?

-There are 486 funds or institutions reporting positions in Abercrombie & Fitch Co. -.
-This is an increase of 14 owner(s) or 2.97% in the last quarter.
-Average portfolio weight of all funds dedicated to ANF is 0.12%, an increase of 9.37%.
-Total shares owned by institutions decreased in the last three months by 1.28% to 54,319K shares.
-The put/call ratio of ANF is 1.06, indicating a bearish outlook.
+There are 492 funds or institutions reporting positions in Abercrombie & Fitch Co. -.
+This is an increase of 16 owner(s) or 3.36% in the last quarter.
+Average portfolio weight of all funds dedicated to ANF is 0.12%, an increase of 10.08%.
+Total shares owned by institutions decreased in the last three months by 1.34% to 54,546K shares.
+The put/call ratio of ANF is 0.81, indicating a bullish outlook.

 What are Other Shareholders Doing?